 The new GCSE specification provides experiences that give all candidates the opportunity to reach their full potential in Welsh in line with their needs and abilities.
 The aim of the course is to ensure that candidates are aware of the use of Welsh in modern Wales by nurturing a positive attitude towards the Welsh language and culture.
-Candidates' skills are developed to make use of the language for effective and appropriate communication in their everyday lives and/or in occupational situations.
+This is a qualification that can foster your curiosity, develop language skills and strategies, and open doors to further study and jobs.
+Be part of the Government's aim and be one of a million Welsh speakers by 2050!